vib-singlecell-nf/vsn-pipelines/docs/features.rst

   - ``id`` is a short identifier for the filter
   - ``valuesToKeepFromFilterColumn`` is array of values from the ``filterColumnName`` that should be kept (other values will be filtered out).

-If ``internal`` used, the following additional params are required:
+If ``internal`` used, the following additional parameters are required:

 - ``filters`` is a List of Maps where each Map is required to have the following parameters:

   - ``sampleColumnName`` is the column name containing the sample ID/name information.
 It should exist in the ``obs`` column attribute of the h5ad.
   - ``filterColumnName`` is the column name that will be used to filter out cells.
 It should exist in the ``obs`` column attribute of the h5ad.

-If ``external`` used, the following additional params are required:
+If ``external`` used, the following additional parameters are required:

 - ``filters`` is a List of Maps where each Map is required to have the following parameters:

   - ``cellMetaDataFilePath`` is a file path pointing to a single .tsv file (with header) with at least 3 columns: a column containing all the cell IDs, another containing the sample ID/name information, and a column to use for the filtering.
   - ``indexColumnName`` is the column name from ``cellMetaDataFilePath`` containing the cell IDs information.
 This column **must** have unique values.
   - `optional` ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
-Make sur that the values from this column match the samples IDs inferred from the data files.
+Make sure that the values from this column match the samples IDs inferred from the data files.
 To know how those are inferred, please read the `Input Data Formats`_ section.
   - `optional` ``filterColumnName`` is the column name from ``cellMetaDataFilePath`` which be used to filter out cells.